Make Sense

 British Library

-The British Library asked us to adapt our Make Sense programme to better engage people living dementia with their amazing archive.
+The British Library commissioned us to adapt our Make Sense programme to better engage people living with dementia with their amazing archive.

-Following hand and breathing exercises, week 1 saw the participants drawing in response to sound.
-These sounds were found in the library’s archive and covered a broad range of sources.
-Despite the familiarity of the sounds, such as those from around the home, the exercise produced lots of unexpected visual results.
-Some sounds also evoked nostalgia and became talking points, especially those take were recorded on the coast and stimulated a connection to past holidays such as visiting the seaside.
+Following hand and breathing exercises, week one saw the participants drawing in response to sound.
+These sounds, sourced from the library’s archive, covered a broad range.
+Despite the familiarity of some sounds, such as those from around the home, the exercise produced many unexpected visual results.
+Other sounds evoked nostalgia and became talking points, especially those recorded on the coast, which stimulated connections to past holidays and seaside visits.

-Week 2 took inspiration from Medieval Bestiary, and its inventive depiction of animals, beasts and monsters.
-This lead to the participants creating their own compositions, either using animals they were dear to them or inventive combinations of animals from their imaginations.
-We then reflected these compositions using an accessible form of printmaking that involves engraving into polystyrene, rather than lino, which can be difficult for people with dexterity challenges.
+Week two took inspiration from the Medieval Bestiary and its inventive depictions of animals, beasts and monsters.
+This led participants to create their own compositions, using animals they cherished or inventive combinations from their imaginations.
+We then recreated these compositions using an accessible form of printmaking: engraving into polystyrene, rather than lino, which can be challenging for people with dexterity issues.

-As part of week 3, we visited the ‘Maps & Views’ exhibition, which is a small selection of the 4.5 million maps the British Library holds.
-The participants discussed how maps connected to their own identity and past journeys which involved map-reading.
-Once we were back in the room, they set about creating their own maps by first establishing outlines, and then filling the sections in using watercolour paints, similar to the techniques they have viewed in the exhibition.
+In week three, we visited the ‘Maps & Views’ exhibition, a small selection of the 4.5 million maps held by the British Library.
+The participants discussed how maps connected to their own identities and past journeys involving map-reading.
+Back in the workshop, they created their own maps, first establishing outlines, and then filling sections with watercolour paints, echoing the techniques they had observed in the exhibition.

-In Week 4, we spoke about the origins of the script seen on tablets, questioning what writing might add to be a piece of visual communication.
-We made up stories in response to some of the tablets seen in the British Library collection, while some of the participant's shared skills such as writing in short-hand.
-Remarkably many skills which are part of our long-term memory are not affected by the dementia.
+Week four began with a discussion about the origins of script seen on tablets, questioning what writing adds to visual communication.
+We invented stories in response to some of the tablets in the British Library collection, while some participants shared skills such as writing in shorthand.
+Remarkably, many skills that are part of our long-term memory remain unaffected by dementia.

-After working in 2D, each of the participants was given clay make their own "cuneiform".
-The clay, especially when wet, is very sensory to use, with many of the participants enjoying to explore which different marks they could make with their hands vs tools.
-With everyone pleased with their results we discussed how long our tablets would last vs those in the collection.
+After working in 2D, each participant used clay to make their own "cuneiform."
+The clay, especially when wet, provides a very sensory experience, and many participants enjoyed exploring the different marks they could make with their hands and tools.
+With everyone pleased with their results, we discussed the longevity of our tablets compared to those in the collection.

-In week 5, we explored the library's collection of Peruvian textiles, particularly taking note of the geometric patterns and bright use of colour.
-In the exercise that followed, we used grided paper to come up with our own patterns thinking about symmetry and asymmetry before adding vibrancy with oil pastels.
-The results were really striking and produced really competent results regardless of the participant's desire for abstraction or order.
+In week five, we explored the library's collection of Peruvian textiles, particularly noting the geometric patterns and bright colours.
+In the following exercise, we used gridded paper to create our own patterns, considering symmetry and asymmetry, before adding vibrancy with oil pastels.
+The results were striking and demonstrated competence, regardless of the participant's preference for abstraction or order.